 If you use your bike a lot or have a top of the range model, you will find that a standalone cycle insurance policy is more worthwhile.
 Not only can this type of policy be personalised for your particular needs, but it will simply do much more for your bike than contents insurance.

-For example, with ALA you can include worldwide coverage on your policy as an optional add-on.
+For example, with ALA, worldwide coverageis included in your policy.
 This means you can take your bike with you on your travels abroad and enjoy peace of mind that it will still be protected on your insurance.
 Likewise, if you’re a commuter and leave your bike secured with an approved lock outside the office throughout the day, your cycle insurance will cover you if the bike is stolen.

 Finally, your home insurance provider will only ever cover the bike—not you.
 If you are involved in an accident while out riding your bike, cycle insurance can provide much more support than home insurance, including: